MCDReforged/MCDReforged/docs/source/plugin_dev/metadata.rst

 id
 ^^

-Id, or plugin id, is the identity string of your plugin.
+ID, or plugin id, is the identity string of your plugin.
 It should consist of lowercase letters, numbers and underscores with a length of 1 to 64

 Here's some available plugin ids: